San7o/Brenta-Engine/docs/GUIDE.md

 ### System

-A System is a function that gets called at each Tick.
-It contains all the logic of the World.
-You will interact with the Entities, Components and Resources via queries.
-You can specify an entity to query by adding components to `system<...>`, the World will provide you with an `std::vector<entity_t>` of the entities that have all the components you specified.
+A System is a function that gets called at each Tick and implements the update logic of the World.
+You can specify entities to query by adding components to `system<...>`, the World will provide you with an `std::vector<entity_t>` of the entities that have all the components you specified.

 Here is an example: